 Defining Card Not Present

 The term “card not present” can be a little tricky.
-It covers any transaction where the card wasn’t run through a credit card machine using the magnetic strip or EMV chip.
+It covers any transaction where you don’t run the card through a credit card machine using the magnetic strip or EMV chip.
 This means that in addition to ecommerce transactions, any transaction where you “key in” card details is considered a “card-not-present” transaction, even if your customer is standing in front of you and hands you the card.
 Recurring billing transactions are also considered card-not-present (CNP) even if you swiped a customer’s card the first time they paid.

 However, contactless transactions (such as Apple Pay) are considered “card-present” transactions if the customer “taps” their phone or device to the credit card machine.
 Here’s a quick reference list.

-- Card is swiped (magnetic stripe)
+- Swiped cards (magnetic stripe)

 - Customer enters card details into an online checkout page

 - Your staff enters card details into a web portal/computer interface